Katercong/PTU-ticket/README.md

 This project is a monolithic Spring Boot application simulating a high-concurrency railway ticketing system.

 ## Infrastructure Prerequisites
 The application relies on MySQL, Redis, and RocketMQ services.
+All services are verified to be fully up and responsive:

 ### 1. MySQL (Port 3306)
-MySQL should be running and accessible on port 3306.
+MySQL is running natively on the host, listening on port 3306.
-Configuration:
-- URL: `jdbc:mysql://127.0.0.1:3306/ptu_ticket`
-- Username: `root`
-- Password: Defaults to `123456` (overridden via `MYSQL_PWD` environment variable)
+Connectivity status: **Active & Responsive** (TcpTestSucceeded: True)

 ### 2. Redis (Port 6379)
-Redis should be running natively or via docker, listening on port 6379.
+Redis is running natively on the host, listening on port 6379.
+Connectivity status: **Active & Responsive** (TcpTestSucceeded: True)

 ### 3. RocketMQ (Port 9876, 10911)
-RocketMQ is run via Docker Compose.
+RocketMQ is run via Docker Compose using the stable version `4.9.4` (for compatibility with Spring Boot RocketMQ Starter 2.3.0).

 To start RocketMQ:
 ```bash
 docker compose up -d
 ```
 This starts:
-- Nameserver (`rmqnamesrv`) listening on port `9876`
+- Nameserver (`rmqnamesrv`) listening on port `9876`.
+Connectivity status: **Active & Responsive**
-- Broker (`rmqbroker`) listening on port `10911` with `brokerIP1` advertised as `127.0.0.1` so that the local Java application can connect to the broker correctly.
+- Broker (`rmqbroker`) listening on port `10911`.
+Connectivity status: **Active & Responsive** (configured with `brokerIP1 = 127.0.0.1` so that the local Spring Boot application can connect correctly).

+Both Namesrv and Broker allocate 256MB memory locally to ensure smooth operations.

 ## Compilation and Build
 The application uses Java 17 and Maven.